shotgunsoftware/sg-jira-bridge/README.md

 # sg-jira-bridge

-Standalone Shotgun &lt;--> Jira synchronization system
+A simple synchronization system between Shotgun and Jira